Foodie her Quick & Dirty Index...

 jackj- 4/07/2013

 "But my favorite piece of the puzzle came from a self-inflicted wound when, all smart-alecky, I entered the “apt anagram” before I had seen even a single letter of its base phrase.
-When 63D, a 12-letter answer, showed its first letters through crosses as INFER_O_FO_D, clever me, I just knew it was a reference to the Pinto gas tank problem or the failed EDSEL and what fit perfectly was INFERIORFORD
+When 63D, a 12-letter answer, showed its first letters through crosses as INFER_O_FO_D, clever me, I just knew it was a reference to the Pinto gas tank problem or the failed EDSEL and what fit perfectly was INFERIORFORD.

 INFERIORFORD meet INFERNOOFOLD and FIREOFLONDON."